Recruitment AI

 If hiring managers are losing offers because candidates accept elsewhere first, AI compresses the full cycle: same-day sourcing, intra-day first-round screens, autonomous scheduling.
 Teams typically see time-to-fill drop 30 to 50% in the first quarter, which usually pulls one to two weeks out of the funnel.

-3. Fragmented stack with high integration tax
+3. Fragmented tools with high integration tax

 Six to eight separate point tools is a tell.
 Every handoff between them costs recruiter time and creates places where data goes stale.
 Consolidating onto an AI-native platform removes that integration tax and tends to cut tooling spend 35 to 55%.